rust-lang/rfcs/text/3724-theupdateframework.md

 Online signing needs shall be implemented with AWS KMS.

-Hardware keys shall be provided by the Rust Foundation to all members of all signing quorums within the Rust Project and crates.io Teams.
+All members of all signing quorums within the Rust Project will require hardware keys, the expenses for which will be covered by the Rust Foundation.

 ## Root Quorum Model